Ericode99/lab03/README.md

 -   **div**: This instruction divides the value of a register by two and applies the Math.floor() function to it -> rounds it to the next lower integer.
 Syntax: `div R0`

+-   **example_3_3.as**: The array [1, 2, 3, 4, 5] gets created at line 35 in memory.
+Then a loop gets executed to reverse that array.
+After the program is finished, the reversed array can be found at line 35 in memory.
+The loop also works with different arrays.
+To achieve this the user can change the array base address, array length and load a different array into the memeory before the loop.

 #### Decisions Taken

 **div**